roboticslab-uc3m/openrave-yarp-plugins/libraries/YarpPlugins/YarpOpenraveControlboard/README.md

 yarp server
 ```

+## Note on Invocation
+These examples use the `yarpdev` executable to load `YarpOpenraveControlboard` directly.
+However, you can find more interesting examples loading `YarpOpenraveControlboard` via `OpenraveYarpPluginLoader` at [../../OpenravePlugins/OpenraveYarpPluginLoader#yarpopenravecontrolboard](../../OpenravePlugins/OpenraveYarpPluginLoader#yarpopenravecontrolboard).

 ## Example 1
 Open `YarpOpenraveControlboard` device with `data/lab1.env.xml` environment, view, apply to robot index `0` and manipulator index `0` (`name` and `view` are required):